Nylilsa/nylilsa.github.io/guides/th15-maingame-score.md

 Stage 2 is a fairly straightforward stage.
 Most of it is just moving back and forth, killing the spirit waves while getting enough graze for the life piece.

-<h5 id='s1c4'>Ringo midnon</h5>
+<h5 id='s1c4'>Ringo mid-non</h5>
-Get your 200 graze and Speedkill the midnon for the extra fairies after.
+Get your 200 graze and Speedkill the mid-non for the extra fairies after.
 You’ll want to try and graze those.

 #### Ringo
 [hr_minor]